android-ui-testing/Cookbook/docs/content/basics/ui_tests_vs_snapshot_tests.md

-It might be confusing to understand when to write Ui test rather than Screenshot tests and vice versa.
+It might be confusing to understand when to write UI test rather than Screenshot tests and vice versa.
 They do not replace each other.
 Their focus is different as previously mentioned.
 So let's imagine the following screen, which is a RecyclerView

 ![language learning app](../images/snapshotVsUiTests.gif "Snapshot testing example")

-## What to Ui test
+## What to UI test
-A *Ui test would verify*, e.g. that after deleting a row in the RecyclerView, that row is not displayed anymore.
+A *UI test would verify*, e.g. that after deleting a row in the RecyclerView, that row is not displayed anymore.
 It would test *WHAT is displayed after interacting with the view*
 </br></br>
 Therefore, write a Ui test if:

 1. You need to interact with one or more views
 2. You need to assert a certain behaviour after such interactions
     1. Navigation to another screen
-    2. Visibility of some Ui elements
+    2. Visibility of some UI elements

-You do not mind how pixel perfect every single ui element looks on the screen.
+You do not mind how pixel perfect every single UI element looks on the screen.
 You just care about the result of your interactions: *WHAT is displayed* instead of *HOW it is displayed*

 ## What to Screenshot test
 On the other hand, a *snapshot test would verify HOW that row is displayed* under numerous states and configurations: e.g. dark/light mode, LTR/RTL languages, different font sizes, wide/narrow screens...
 Therefore, write a Snapshot test if:

-1. you've made a visual change in a Ui element
+1. you've made a visual change in an UI element
 2. you want to verify HOW that change is displayed under different configurations

 In this case you are saving time to yourself and everybody involved in the QA process: **nobody needs to play around with numerous settings/states** to ensure everything looks pixel perfect.
 That process is cumbersome and you've automated it.